Using Windows Mixed Reality FAQ

 - Adjust your headset's visual settings (Settings > Mixed reality > Headset display).
 When Visual quality is set to Automatic, we'll choose the best mixed reality experience for your PC.
 For an experience with more visual detail, set Visual quality to High.
 If your visuals are choppy, you may want to select a lower setting.

 - Try adjusting your headset's calibration.
 The lenses should be adjusted to match your interpupillary distance (IPD), the distance between your pupils.
-If you don't know your IPD, an optometrist should be able to measure it for you.
+If you don't know your IPD, an optometrist can measure it for you.
 There are also websites designed to measure IPD.
 Once you know your IPD, use your headset's calibration knob to make adjustments.
 If the headset doesn't have a calibration knob, select Settings > Mixed reality > Headset display and adjust the Calibration control.

 I have questions about my headset hardware